-It is the defacto standard for single-breasted suits (we will cover the double-breasted suit in just a minute).
-You typically will never see this type of lapel on a double-breasted suit.
+Is the defacto standard when it comes to single breasted suits (we will cover the double breasted suit in just a minute).
+Actually, you typically will never see this type of lapel on a double breasted suit.

-Generally speaking, peaked lapels and double-breasted suits are considered a little more formal than their single-breasted counterparts (but not by much).
+Generally speaking, peaked lapels and double breasted suits are considered a little bit more formal than their single breasted counterparts (but not by much).

 Last but not least will be the shawl lapels:

-Shawl lapels are less formal than the notched lapel; however, they still have their place for formal events.
+Shawl lapels are less formal than the notched lapel, however, still have their place when it comes to formal events.
 A staple for weddings and galas, the shawl lapel on a suit jacket is great for evening wear.
-However, if you are still considering your first ever suit jacket, the shawl lapel will be your last bet, given its place in the wardrobe.
+However if you are still considering your first ever suit jacket, the shawl lapel is going to be your last bet given its place in the wardrobe.

-You see, if you are first getting a suit, you will want to get one that is either a notched or peaked lapel as they are typically a bit more formal and, of course, more versatile.
+You see, if you are first getting a suit, you will want to get one that is either a notched or peaked lapel as they are typically a bit more formal in nature and of course more versatile.

-Shawl lapels are great if your 3rd or 4th suit jacket you are purchasing since they are much more specific and less versatile than the others listed above.
+Shawl lapels are great if its your 3rd or 4th suit jacket that you are purchasing since they are much more specific and less versatile than the others listed above.